 Liberal arts majors benefit from a flexible program that allows students to concentrate within their field of study.
-Communication students, for example, can opt for a news-editorial, public relations, multimedia communication, business and professional communication, interpersonal communication, or radio and television track.
+Students in the department of communication and journalism, for example, can opt for a news-editorial, public relations, multimedia communication, speech and interpersonal communication, or radio and television track.